tulip-control/omega/doc/doc.md

 The function `logic.bitvector.bitblast` translates first-order logic formulas to propositional logic.
 The table of variables is refined from detailed to bitblasted by `logic.bitvector.bitblast_table`.
-The bitblaster returns also some safety constraints:
+The bitblaster can also compute safety constraints, using the function `omega.logic.bitvector.type_invariants`:

 - formulas that constrain integers
   (derived from `'type'` and `'dom'`)